SoftRyzen/wp-8allocate/wp-content/plugins/wp-optimize/readme.txt

 = Is the caching feature compatible with e-commerce plugins? = Yes, caching with WP-Optimize Cache allows you to safely cache your products, with plugins like WooCommerce or Easy Digital Downloads, or any e-commerce that uses `DONOTCACHEPAGE` to exclude sensitive pages from caching (e.g. my account, cart or checkout pages).

+= Is the caching feature compatible with multilingual plugins? = Yes, WP-Optimize works with popular multilingual plugins like WPML or Polylang.
+However, it's important to note that when using WP-Optimize with multilingual plugins, the URL format for different languages should not include any query parameters, for example `https://example.com/?lang=en`.
+Instead, it should be in a pretty permalink format, such as `https://example.com/en`.

 = Do I need a special setup to use the caching feature? = No, if WordPress works properly, WP-Optimize will be able to cache your pages and posts.